stevevis/hawk/README.md

-# hawk
+# Hawk
-Watch your favourite bands like a hawk
+Watch your favourite bands like a hawk.